 Under each of the previous CD-NP Agreement and CU-NP Agreement, the Company paid Mayo up-front cash payments and the Company agreed to make certain performance-based cash payments to Mayo upon successful completion of certain milestones.
 Additionally, the Company issued certain amounts of common stock of the Company to Mayo under each agreement.
 The Amended Mayo Agreement restructured the economic arrangements of the CD-NP Agreement and the CU-NP Agreement by, among other things, eliminating certain milestone payments and decreasing the royalty percentages payable upon the commercial sale of the products to low single-digit royalties on sales of CD-NP and CU-NP products.
 The Company is also obligated to pay to Mayo a low single-digit percentage on any upfront consideration or milestone payment received in connection with a sublicense.
+The Company is further obligated to pay to Mayo a low single-digit percentage on any consideration received in connection with a sublicense.
+The Company is further obligated to pay to Mayo a low single-digit percentage on any consideration received in connection with a sublicense.
 The Company is further obligated to pay to Mayo a low single-digit percentage on any consideration received in connection with an assignment of rights under the Amended Mayo Agreement.
 Pursuant to the terms of the Amended Mayo Agreement, the Company agreed to pay to Mayo an annual license maintenance fee and to issue to Mayo an additional 18,000 shares of the Company's common stock as additional consideration for the grant of certain rights.
 Mayo also agreed to waive or defer the payment of certain fees owed to Mayo.
-All breaches and defaults by the Company under the terms of the CD-NP Agreement and CU-NP Agreement were waived by Mayo in the Amended Mayo Agreement.
+All breaches and defaults by the Company under the terms of the CD-NP Agreement and CU-NP Agreement and CU-NP Agreement.